BetterToBest/compassionism-simulation/CONTRIBUTING.md

 **Good first issues:**

-- Add a "Copy parameters as URL" feature so scenarios can be shared as links
-- Add i-buttons next to BLEI tier labels showing tier definitions inline
-- Add preset descriptions as tooltips on preset buttons
-- Implement the variable tenure-cohort PTH liquidity haircut now that per-agent tenure tracking is in place (v4.3) — see Model Architecture Feedback
 - Implement the Sobol/LHC sensitivity export (spec above)
-- Surface the Social-Security-anchored cohort study as an in-app stratification (analogous to the existing participant/non-participant charts), rather than harness-only — the constants and methodology are established (v4.3), this would make the finding visible to anyone using the interactive tool, not just readers of this file
 - Occupation-*stratified* (not just bimodal) automationRisk would be a further refinement beyond v4.3's fix
 - Rebuild the near-poverty cohort's v4.1 40-year extension study under current (v4.4) mechanics — unreconfirmed since v4.1, now three mechanics-changing releases stale, and the 20-year figures have moved enough that the 40-year result is very likely materially different
+- **Done in v4.5** (see Release Notes, above): implemented the variable tenure-cohort PTH liquidity haircut; "Copy parameters as URL"; surfaced the Social Security-anchored cohort study as an in-app stratification; i-buttons on BLEI tier labels; preset-button description tooltips
 - **Done in v4.4** (see Release Notes, above): unified wage/income scale across BLEI/FBS/Gini onto `WAGE_TO_USD`, with a compensating `FBS_LAMBDA` rescale; true common-random-numbers pairing across the Baseline/CCO-Only/Main trajectory comparison; removed the baseline's undocumented ×0.85 initial-wealth haircut; paired automation exposure across scenarios; fixed a `gamma(a=1)` sampler bug (silently returned a constant, ~200× population-construction speedup as a side effect); renamed the non-participant validation check for accuracy (string-only, logic unchanged); added in-app KPI-badge disclosures for the System Stability flat-outcome reading and the pending `TARGET_*` recalibration
 - **Done in v4.3** (see Release Notes, above): occupation-stratified/bimodal automationRisk; `runYear()` RNG-coupling fix, allowing the non-participant validation check to tighten back to strict per-seed agreement at n=200
 - **Done in v4.2** (see v4.2 Release Notes, above): a structural System Stability metric, `structuralStability()`, replacing the former trend-plus-noise heuristic